 This is a guide and is intended to assist Timeshare Consumers in formulating your own list which will be used in the relinquishment of your timeshare contract(s).

-You are reminded, if your timeshare was sold to you with express or implied promises what was said is very relevant.
+You are reminded if your timeshare was sold to you with the express or implied promises what was said is very relevant.

-If those promises induced you into buying your timeshare, you are entitled to rely upon them.
+If those promises induced you into buying your timeshare, you are entitled to rely on them.

 The issue in all misrepresentations arguments are:

 - Did you rely on them?

-- Did the representation induce you to buying the timeshare on offer?
+- Did the representation induce you to buy the timeshare on offer?

 - Did the representation impart a benefit to you that you wanted?

-Assuming the seller did make express and or implied representations to you and you later believed they were wrongful and misleading representations, they are called misrepresentations.
+Assuming the seller did make an express and or implied representations to you and you later believed they were wrongful and misleading representations, they are called misrepresentations.